Differences in application and methods of weld seam calculation

 Target group

-Engineers and specialists from the fields of development, design and calculation from general mechanical engineering and special mechanical engineering, teachers from educational institutions, specialists from research institutions and testing companies.
+Engineers and specialists from the fields of development, design and calculation from general mechanical engineering and special machine construction, teachers from educational institutions, experts from research institutions and testing companies.

 Prices